-We spoke with Rutgers Peace Corps recruiter Michael Lifschutz about the ups and downs of Peace Corps service—and the reality of working with potential applicants.
+We spoke with former Rutgers Peace Corps recruiter Michael Lifschutz about the ups and downs of Peace Corps service—and the reality of working with potential applicants.

 What was it that made you want to help others?